 Symptoms often include tingling, numbness, pain, swelling, stiffness, or weakness.

-What Compensation Is Available for Repetitive Trauma Injuries?
+What Compensation Is Available for Repetitive Trauma Injuries In Clearwater, Florida?

 Just like if you were injured in a workplace accident like a fall or fire, you can seek workers’ compensation benefits for a repetitive trauma injury.
 Because they typically occur over time, filing a claim can be complicated.
 Our Clearwater workers’ compensation attorneys are skilled at working with these types of claims and know what documentation is needed to support an accurate value for your claim.